jjyao/jjyao.github.io/source/_posts/2019-04-01-interaction-between-hugetlbfs-and-hugepages.markdown

 categories:
 ---

-This post shows the interaction between hugetlbfs and huge pages by a example program.
+This post shows the interaction between hugetlbfs and huge pages by an example program.
 All the results are based on linux 3.10.0-514.55.4.el7.x86_64.

 <!-- more -->